The U.S. Was Already Deep In Debt. This Year's Deficit Will Be 'Mind-Boggling'

 In 2013, when the country was still recovering from the Great Recession, McConnell told CBS News: "We now have a debt of $16.4 trillion.
 That's as big as our economy.
 That alone makes us look a lot like Greece.
 We have an incredible spending addiction."

 Today, the total amount owed by the federal government is about to top $25 trillion, and McConnell barely talks about it.
-Neither does President Trump, who has presided over a rapid increase in debt, thanks to the massive 2017 tax cuts and a big increase in defense spending.
+Neither does Trump, who has presided over a rapid increase in debt, thanks to the massive 2017 tax cuts and a big increase in defense spending.

 Part of this is just raw politics, says Dean Baker, co-founder of the Center for Economic and Policy Research.
 Politicians tend to focus more on deficits when the other party controls the White House.